MCP Server

 | Tool | Description |

-| ------------------ | -------------------------------------------------------------- |
+| ------------------- | -------------------------------------------------------------- |

 | `annotations_save` | Save an annotation (XML, JSON, or text) for an existing image. |

-#### Batch: organize images into batches and create labeling jobs
+#### Batch: create and manage labeling jobs

 | Tool | Description |